RickWinter/azure-sdk/docs/cpp/introduction.md

 #### Methods Returning Collections (Paging) {#cpp-paging}

-Although object-orientated languages can eschew low-level pagination APIs in favor of high-level abstractions, C acts as a lower level language and thus embraces pagination APIs provided by the service.
+Although object-orientated languages can eschew low-level pagination APIs in favor of high-level abstractions, C++ acts as a lower level language and thus embraces pagination APIs provided by the service.
 You should work within the confines of the paging system provided by the service.

 {% include requirement/MUST id="cpp-design-logical-client-pagination-use-paging" %} export the same paging API as the service provides.